vmerkle8331/Cs3300-ruby-rspec/README.md

 ## **Commit Work Frequently**

-Run another docker container and fork this code to your docker environment.
+Run your current docker container and fork this code.
+Then clone this code to your docker environment.
-Create a repository in GitHub to put your code but make it private.

 ## SECTION 1: RUBY BASICS

 ------------------------------------------------------------------------------------------------------------

 ## **Overview**